HoneyKat11/Shapes-Calculator/UPDATES.md

 **Summary:** This project originally existed as a file on OneDrive.
 This storage method was secure, but did not provide a way to track changes to the code.
 Moving the project to a GitHub repository allows detailed tracking of every update to the codebase and a record of who created the changes.
-This will keep the project secure from malicious changes or unauthorized access by a bad actor.
-The commits page of the project shows a record of all changes made.
+This will help keep the project secure from malicious changes or unauthorized access by a bad actor.
+The commits page of the project shows a record of all changes made and can be used to identify individuals making unauthorized changes.

 # To Do
 ### Item 4: Sanitize Inputs (Ensure Valid Input)